alex-kazos/data-engineer/02_pandas_polars/theory.md

-# Section 2: Data Manipulation with Pandas & Polars (Theory)
+# Section 2: Data Manipulation with Pandas & Polars

 ## Overview
 Pandas and Polars are powerful Python libraries for data manipulation and analysis.
 Pandas is the de facto standard for tabular data; Polars is a modern, high-performance alternative.